School one of eight to be recognised nationally for local heritage teaching

 A Great Yarmouth primary school is one of eight in the country to be given “Champion Heritage School” status for its commitment to teaching pupils about “what makes where they live so special”.

-St George’s Primary and Nursery, on St Peter’s Road, recieved the prestigious award from Historic England in recognition of its efforts to educate students about the history of the town.
+St George’s Primary and Nursery, on St Peter’s Road, received the prestigious award from Historic England in recognition of its efforts to educate students about the history of the town.

 After signing up to the Heritage Schools pilot programme in 2012 St George’s has “embraced local culture” by embedding history into every day teaching - and will now receive £1000 from Historic England to carry the project forward.